LinusNEP/ReLI/README.md

 This work is licensed under a [Creative Commons Attribution International 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 ## 🙏 Acknowledgments
-- This work was supported by the xxxxxx organisation
+This work was supported as part of the "MINEVIEW" project, funded by the Republic of Austria, Federal Ministry of Climate Action, Environment, Innovation and Technology.
-- Built upon foundational research in human-robot interaction and continual learning
-- Uses open-source components including ROS, PyTorch, and various foundation models

-**Repository:**
+**Repositories:**
 - [TCC](https://github.com/LinusNEP/TCC-IRoNL)
 - [ROMR](https://github.com/LinusNEP/ROMR.git)
 - [Unitree_ros](https://github.com/macc-n/ros_unitree.git)